-Pursuant to the terms of the Senior Loan Agreement, the 2021 Commitment and the 2022 Commitment, the Fund will not be permitted to redeem shares including the Class C Preferred Shares and Class O Preferred Shares unless it is otherwise compliant with the covenants contained in the Senior Loan Agreement, the 2021 Commitment and the 2022 Commitment.
+Pursuant to the terms of the Senior Loan Agreement, the 2021 Commitment, the 2022 Commitment, and all amendments thereto, the Fund will not be permitted to redeem shares including the Class C Preferred Shares, Class D Preferred Shares and Class O Preferred Shares unless it is otherwise compliant with the covenants contained in the Senior Loan Agreement, the 2021 Commitment, the 2022 Commitment, and all amendments thereto.
 See Section 2.7, "Material Agreements - Loan Agreement".